Freedom to Go 'n Grow Together in Christ

 Since FAT was founded by ongoing members of the UnShackled LIFE group, we are taking advantage of the UnShackled website in order to have a web presence.
 Most of the information on the UnShackled site is of general interest and not specific to the UnShackled LIFE group.
 So FATties, feel free to peruse the UnShackled site.
 FAT specific information will all be available via this page.

-FAT is a relatively new LIFE group of FBCBF.
+FAT is a relatively new LIFE group of CFC.
 We began operation on Sunday, Feb 24, 2019.
-We meet during the 3rd service, beginning at 11:15 am, in Room 212.
+We meet at the home of group leaders Tom Camp and Karen Pitts (17680 Pond View Place) during and after the 3rd service, beginning at 11:30 am or shortly thereafter.
+Group members typically bring lunch as we usually run until

 We have been inspired to begin this LIFE group by the Ray Vander Laan video series That the World May Know.
 For the foreseeable future, the teaching portion of our Sunday meetings will consist of first viewing a video lesson and then discussing that video.
 Each video lesson runs about 20 minutes.